kaiba-tech/kaiba/docs/index.md

 ## What is Kaiba

 Kaiba is a JSON to JSON mapper.
 That means that we read input JSON and create output JSON.
 How the output is created is based on instructions from a configuration file.
 The configuration file governs the the output structure and tells Kaiba where in the input to find data and where to place it in the output.
-In addition to this Kaiba supports data transformation with `data casting`, `if conditions`, `combination of data from multiple places` and of course setting `default` values.
+In addition to this Kaiba supports data transformation with `data casting`, `regular expressions`, `if conditions`, `combination of data from multiple places` and of course setting `default` values.

 __This enables you to change any input into the output you desire.__